New Update: Superhuman AI launched and is completely changing how I use email.

 Getting A Superhuman Invite

 Looking for a Superhuman invite?
 Click here for one month free.
-Note: you need a Gmail or Outlook account on a Mac.

 I accepted, and soon I was connected with my onboarding specialist, Michael.